MATH 4601 Financial Instruments and Their Pricing

 Definitions of some of the most important derivative securities traded in the financial markets: forward and futures contracts, caplets, caps, swaps, and options (Call, Put, Barrier, Bermudan, Asian, Digital, Exotic).
 The principles of arbitrage pricing and risk-neutral pricing, discrete-time binomial trees.
 The continuous time Black Scholes model and the Capital Asset Pricing model.
 The pricing of interest rates in an arbitrage-free framework and important interest rate models.
-Concentration on stochastic modelling and applications.
+Concentration on stochastic modeling and applications.
 (This course is the same as Finance 3375 [Business 3375] and Economics 3375.)

 Prerequisite: Mathematics 2601 and Mathematics 3501; or Mathematics 3601; or Finance 3370; or Economics 3370.